Home Education (UK)

 https://www.youtube.com/watch?v=yEuhzHxq6lY&t=2s

-As a result of these experiences and in addition to advocating for Home Education I am involved in campaigning for women’s sex based rights and child safeguarding.
-I am currently involved in bringing a legal fight against Europe’s largest ‘family friendly’ Health club for secretly allowing men (who identify otherwise) to access ‘female’ signposted locker rooms with my daughters (then aged 11 and 13).
-You can read more about my case at Democracy 3.0 https://democracythree.org/help-emma-sue-david-lloyd
+As a result of these experiences and in addition to advocating for Home Education I campaign for women’s sex based rights and child safeguarding.
+In 2023 I challenged Europe’s largest ‘family friendly’ Health club for secretly allowing men (who identify otherwise) to access ‘female’ changing rooms with me and our daughters (then aged 11 and 13).
+I am extremely grateful to have received so much public support for this action.
+Despite raising over £10,000 through public donations the financial risk became too great and a “drop-hands” settlement was reached in February 2025.
+You can read more about this at Democracy 3.0 https://democracythree.org/help-emma-sue-david-lloyd

 New Culture Forum Interview with Peter Whittle